-Adira is the Food & Drink Writer at Time Out Singapore.
-She has published for local lifestyle titles, NGOs, and government agencies, but now enjoys a full-time gig that combines her love for eating and writing.
-Her approach to food is to try everything once if you get the chance to — from the glamorous to the gritty, and from the celebrated to the undiscovered.
-On her off days, you can catch her ticking off her To-Eat list or gallivanting around the latest art exhibitions in town.
+Adira is the Senior Food & Drink Writer at Time Out Singapore.
+She has contributed to local lifestyle publications, NGOs and government agencies, but now holds a full-time role that combines her love for eating and writing.
+Her approach to food is to try everything once if you get the chance – from the glamorous to the gritty, the celebrated to the undiscovered.
+On her off days, you'll likely find her ticking off her ever-growing To-Eat list or exploring the latest art exhibitions in town.

 Adira Chow